venetrius/log-processor/README.md

 **Benefits:** Faster debugging, pattern recognition, proactive issue detection

+### Important features - resolving limitations
+- [ ] being able to define list of branches to filter workflow runs based on

 ### Future Improvements (Nice-to-Have)
+- [ ] **Create detailed HTML reports** - Summarize failures with root causes and links to logs
 - [ ] **YAML configuration** - Move from JSON to YAML to support comments in config files
 - [ ] **Pagination support** - Handle repositories with many workflow runs efficiently
 - [ ] **Filtering options** - Filter jobs by name, status, or time range when querying